yaodongC/awesome-instruction-dataset/README.md

 Instruction Tuning / Reinforcement Learning from Human Feedback (RLHF) Dataset is a key component of instruction-following LLMs such as ChatGPT.
 This repo is dedicated to providing a comprehensive list of datasets used for instruction tuning in various LLMs, making it easier for researchers and developers to access and utilize these resources.

+Lists of codebse to train your LLMs:
-Other relevant awesome-list: [nichtdax/awesome-totally-open-chatgpt](https://github.com/nichtdax/awesome-totally-open-chatgpt): A codebase of totally open alternatives to ChatGPT
+ - [nichtdax/awesome-totally-open-chatgpt](https://github.com/nichtdax/awesome-totally-open-chatgpt): A codebase of totally open alternatives to ChatGPT

 Size: The number of instruction tuning pairs